 When data are skewed, the majority of the data are located on the high or low side of the graph.
 Often, skewness is easiest to detect with a histogram or boxplot.

 Determine how much your data varies

 Assess the spread of the points to determine how much your sample varies.
 The greater the variation in the sample, the more the points will be spread out from the center of the data.

 Look for multi-modal data

 Multi-modal data have multiple peaks, also called modes.
 Multi-modal data often indicate that important variables are not yet accounted for.

 If you have additional information that allows you to classify the observations into groups, you can create a group variable with this information.
 Then, you can create the graph with groups to determine whether the group variable accounts for the peaks in the data.

 Outliers, which are data values that are far away from other data values, can strongly affect the results of your analysis.
 Often, outliers are easiest to identify on a boxplot.

-If you have a Group variable, you can use it to analyze your data by group or by group level.
+If you have a By variable that identifies groups in your data, you can use it to analyze your data by group or by group level.